contao/docs/docs/dev/framework/security.md

 ### Example

-By default admins can access everything and you can restrict access to back end section only for non-admins via back end user groups.
+By default admins can access everything and you can restrict access to back end sections only for non-admins via back end user groups.
 The following example implements a custom voter for your application which grants access to the "Maintenance" back end section only for the admin with ID "1".